Demonstration of analyzers for multimode photonic time-bin qubits: Appendix A: Estimation of CHSH-Bell parameter

-The non-classicality of time-polarization entanglement is bounded with an estimate of the Bell-CHSH inequality violation \cite{J.F.
-Clauser 1969a}.
-Despite the absence of an active phase control, required to set measurement bases for the time-bin qubit deterministically, we search for the maximally obtainable violation by varying the measurement basis.
-More specifically, we first set the measurement basis for the polarization qubit to $A_1$ $\equiv$ $|\sigma_\text{z+x}\rangle\langle \sigma_\text{z+x}|$ using wave plates, and slowly and continuously change the path-length difference of the multimode time-bin qubit analyzer (MM-TQA) by externally heating it.
-This allows us to scan projection measurements for the time-bin qubit in the superposition bases.
-Fig. 6(a) shows coincidences between a polarization qubit (two detectors, i.e. D1 and D2) and a time-bin qubit (three temporal modes).
-Detections in the \textit{early/late} bin (\textit{middle} bin) corresponds to a projection of the time-bin qubit onto $B_1$ $\equiv$ $|\sigma_\text{z}\rangle\langle \sigma_\text{z}|$ ($B_2$ $\equiv$ $|\sigma_{\phi}\rangle\langle \sigma_{\phi}|$).
-Owing to the absence of the second output of the TQA, we consider all possible expectation values $E(A_\text{i}, B_\text{j})$ between any two points in time, i.e. $t_1$ and $t_2$ (see Fig. 6(b)), which is defined as
+The nonclassicality of time-polarization entanglement is bounded with an estimate of the Bell-CHSH inequality violation \cite{J.F.
+Clauser 1969}.
+Despite the absence of active phase control, required to set measurement bases for the time-bin qubit deterministically, we search for the maximally obtainable violation using Method 1 by varying the measurement basis.

+We first set the measurement basis for the polarization qubit to $A_1$ $\equiv$ $|\rm{Z+X}\rangle\langle \rm{Z+X}|$ using wave plates, and slowly and continuously change the path-length difference of the MM-TQA by externally heating it.
+This allows us to scan projection measurements for the time-bin qubit in superposition bases.
+Fig. 7(a) shows coincidences between a polarization qubit (two detectors, i.e., D1 and D2) and a time-bin qubit (three temporal modes).
+Detections in the early/late bin (middle bin) correspond to a projection of the time-bin qubit onto $B_1$ $\equiv$ $|\rm{Z}\rangle\langle \rm{Z}|$ ($B_2$ $\equiv$ $|\rm{\phi}\rangle\langle \rm{\phi}|$).
+Owing to the absence of the second output of the MM-TQA, we consider all possible expectation values $E(A_{\rm{i}}, B_{\rm{j}})$ between any two points in time, i.e., $t_1$ and $t_2$ [see Fig. 7(b)], which is defined as

-Here, $\text{N}_{\text{ij}}$ are the coincidence counts for the projections $A_\text{i} \otimes B_\text{j}$, where i,j $\in$\{1,2\} and superscript($+,-$) denotes two outcomes of the projection measurement.
+Here, $\rm{N}_{\rm{ij}}$ are the coincidence counts for the projections $A_{\rm{i}} \otimes B_{\rm{j}}$, where i, j $\in$\{1,2\} and superscript($+,-$) denotes two outcomes of the projection measurement.
 Among all the computed expectation values, we find the absolute maximum expectation value.
-We then change the measurement basis for the polarization qubit to $A_2$ $\equiv$ $|\sigma_\text{z-x}\rangle\langle \sigma_\text{z-x}|$ and repeat the procedure.
+We then change the measurement basis for the polarization qubit to $A_2$ $\equiv$ $|\rm{Z-X}\rangle\langle \rm{Z-X}|$ and repeat the procedure.
 Finally, we compute the CHSH-Bell inequality parameter

-and find the value of $S_{\text{exp}}$\,=\,2.42 $\pm$ 0.05, which is clearly above classical bound $S$\,=\,2.
+and find the value of $S_{\rm{exp}}$\,=\,2.42 $\pm$ 0.05, which is clearly above classical bound $S$\,=\,2.
 To see whether this value agrees with the measured visibilities, we model the two-qubit state with noise, described by an asymmetric depolarization channel, on a time-bin qubit.
-The output state is then described by
+The output state is described by